alienfast/gulp-pipeline/README.md

 // Assuming project named: acme

-import { Preset, Clean, CleanDigest, EsLint, Images, MinifyCss, Rev, ScssLint, Sass, RollupEs, RollupCjs, RollupIife, TaskSeries } from 'gulp-pipeline' import gulp from 'gulp'
+import { Preset, Clean, CleanDigest, EsLint, Images, MinifyCss, Rev, ScssLint, Sass, RollupEs, RollupCjs, RollupIife, TaskSeries } from 'gulp-pipeline'
+// ES2015 tip: import your list of classes from 'gulp-pipeline/src/index' so you can inspect source as you write your file.
+The line above will otherwise use the commonjs rollup dist file.

+import gulp from 'gulp'

 // Utilize one of the common directory structure configs